-While a degree isn't usually a requirement to become a freight dispatcher, many employers do strongly prefer that candidates have at least an associate's degree.
-Employers don't typically list a preferred degree field, though programs in transportation, logistics, or supply chain management are highly relevant to the industry.
+While a degree isn't always required to become a freight dispatcher, many truck dispatcher jobs may look for candidates with at least an associate's degree.
+Employers don't typically list a preferred degree field, though degree programs in transportation, logistics or supply chain management are highly relevant to the industry.
 Curriculum coursework may include transportation and purchasing logistics, distribution management, import and export management, and economics.
-Students will also learn relevant computing skills, such as accounting spreadsheets and database fundamentals.
+Students also learn relevant computing skills, such as accounting spreadsheets and database fundamentals.

 Step 2: Gain Industry Experience

-- Maintain a clean and healthy lifestyle.
-Since freight dispatchers and couriers work in a DOT-regulated industry, they're often subject to pre-employment drug screening and random on-the-job testing.
+Here's a quick tip for success: Maintain a clean and healthy lifestyle.
+Since freight dispatchers and couriers work in a Department of Transportation-regulated industry, they're often subject to pre-employment drug screening and random on-the-job testing.
 Employees must pass these screenings to gain and maintain employment.
-Additionally, some dispatchers are required to handle freight as part of their job, and must have the physical ability to lift up to 50 lbs.
+Additionally, a healthy lifestyle will contribute to one's physical fitness, which is important for handling freight as needed.

 Many employers list a bachelor's degree as a preference in freight dispatcher job postings.
 In addition to strengthening a candidate's resume, a bachelor's degree can also be a good foundation for future career opportunities.
 Bachelor's degree programs in transportation or supply chain management include courses in advanced logistics issues, global logistics management, transportation and public policy issues, and traffic and transportation management.

-- Participate in an internship.
-In addition to coursework, many colleges and universities offer internship opportunities for students seeking bachelor's degrees.
-These programs can provide college students with real-world experience and skills with cargo carriers and freight lines.
+You may find it beneficial to participate in an internship during your academic career.
+In addition to coursework, many colleges and universities offer internship opportunities.
+Freight internships provide students with real-world experience with cargo carriers and freight lines.
 Students may also make valuable networking contacts that can lead to employment after graduation.